AlicanAkkus/java-library-2017/README.md

 - Retrofit
 - OkHttp

-I've use my own api, it's working at heroku.
+I've use my own api for some http tests, it's working at heroku.
 You can use it without making any changes.